Decor Ideas. Project Inspiration. Expert Advice. Delivered to your inbox.

 Elsewhere, deep paint hues and imaginative lighting are ensuring that the entrance to our home is no longer a decorative afterthought, left to the last phase of a building project, but an integral part of both the look and feel of the whole property.

-For interior designers such as Monique Tollgard the front door is also a prelude for the style that lies within: ‘The entrance is the first encounter for you, your guests and your home.
+For interior designers such as Monique Tollgard the front porch ideas are also a prelude for the style that lies within: ‘The entrance is the first encounter for you, your guests and your home.
 The materials and colors we use allows us to introduce the "red thread" or guiding motif of the house immediately.’

 Fellow interior designer Karen Howes agrees: ‘The front door can say so much about the owner: it can be relaxed and welcoming or more formal.
 For us, the front door is so important; it is the start of the story and first and last impressions are so important.’

 Front door ideas

 These front door ideas are a great starting point to help you choose the right one for your home – what you choose should still reflect the age of your home, the existing finishes of your house, your existing front yard landscaping ideas, and what your neighbors have.

 1. Create a scheme you love

 It’s an odd thing but one of the most important areas of our property is the one that’s often overlooked.
 Considering we use our front door almost every day, it should be the one place we notice all the time – just as we admire what other people wear and their outward appearance, houses, too, can grab our attention with a smart or pretty exterior.

-Take a fresh look at your front door and give it a little lift with a summer makeover.
+Take a fresh look at your front door and give it a little lift with a seasonal makeover.
 Try a new lick of color for a more dramatic look, or perhaps a planter or pots of flowers on your steps to add natural color.

 2. Paint the door in your favorite color